david-v/plaza-mayor/README.md

 *22 Feb*

 Okay now that my IDE is sorted, I feel that I can start properly coding at last!

-I've written a **Python script to scrape Wikipedia** for data about all towns and regions in Spain.
-Connect it to MySQL, compared data with the official source from INE (Instituto Nacional de Estadistica) website.
+I've written a **Python script to scrape Wikipedia** for data about all towns and regions in Spain, and dump it to MySQL.
+I compared the data obtained with the official source from INE (Instituto Nacional de Estadistica) website and it's all good!

 *23 Feb*